 *The cost of the class is $350 per couple with a $50 non-refundable deposit to be paid upon registration.

-**Classes meet weekly on Thursday evenings at 6:30 at New Life Family Chiropractic, 114 N. Main in Victoria, Texas.
+**Classes meet Sundays from 2-5 at New Life Family Chiropractic, 114 N. Main in Victoria, Texas.

 ***It is recommended that you begin a series around the start of your third trimester of pregnancy.
 If you aren't able to make it to one or more of the classes, or if you happen to register after the series has started, you are able to make up to 4 missed classes online.

 These are the topics we will cover in the 10 week series....

 CLASS 1 DEFINING THE MISSION: WHY NATURAL CHILDBIRTH Mission: (noun) The task, together with the purpose, that clearly indicates the action to be taken and the reason therefor.
 There is so much fear associated with birth in our culture.
 In this first class we will help dispel that fear and replace it with a new understanding about this wonderful, biological process.
 You don't have to want a natural, unmedicated birth to take this class but it is important, regardless of whether you aim to do it unmedicated or not, to have the knowledge of what this process looks like from start to finish.
 We will learn the benefits of natural birth and discover how the history of childbirth in America has set us on this course of medicated and surgical birth.
 Take part in an in-depth discussion on how drugs interfere with the natural process.
 You will walk away from the first class with a better understanding of birth and more excited about your big day.